UoB-COMSM0166/2025-group-8/README.md

 Discussion
 The combined data from the NASA TLX and SUS indicate that while Level L1 offers an optimal balance of challenge and usability, Level L2, despite its appeal to more skilled players, may benefit from usability enhancements.
 The increased cognitive and physical demands at Level L2 appear to negatively impact both workload perceptions and usability ratings.

+Statistical Conclusion
+Since the Wilcoxon signed-rank test resulted in a W value of 9, which exceeds the critical value of 8, we cannot reject the null hypothesis.
+This implies there is no statistically significant difference in the SUS scores between the two difficulty levels at the 0.05 alpha level.
+This result suggests that while perceived differences in workload are noted, the overall impact on usability may not be statistically significant.

 Conclusion
 This evaluation underscores the need for careful calibration of game mechanics and user interfaces to ensure that both novice and experienced players find the game engaging yet manageable.
-Level L2, in particular, requires adjustments to reduce frustration and improve performance without compromising the intended challenge.
 Future development will focus on refining these aspects to enhance overall user experience and maintain high usability standards across all difficulty levels.

 ## Three New challenges
 Technical Challenge 1: Advanced Collision Detection System